 Background & Task

-By leveraging Google Play team’s user behavior analysis, we conducted competitive landscape research to answer the following questions.
+By leveraging Google Play team’s user behavior analysis, we’ve learned there are opportunity to motivate users to consume more content within Google Play platform.
+We wanted to understand the current surrounding environment by conducting a competitive landscape research to answer the following questions.

 What problem are they solving and how are they doing it?

 What mistakes can we learn from?
 What can be improved?

 What is our competitive advantage?

 In the past, the Google Play Store was organized around the task-oriented use case of directed exploration, like “I want to watch a comedy” or, “I want to listen to the album ‘Ok Computer’.”
 This organizing principle had limitations in that users only gained exposure to content they were already familiar with.
 Our goal was to design an experience that surfaces new but related content to users, preempting the questions like: